rmjordas/awesome-vue/content/projects-using-vue-js/apps-websites.md

 - [CryptoVue](https://www.cryptovue.com/) - Real-time cryptocurrency dashboard
 - [Kitchen Stories](https://kitchenstories.io) - Cooking platform
 - [MailRabbit](https://mailrabbit.io) - Create, A/B test, and monitor transactional emails without a developer.
-- [Vue资源精选](http://vue.awesometiny.com) - great Vue components list, category, inline demo show and brief
+- [Vue资源精选](http://vue.awesometiny.com) ⚠️ - great Vue components list, category, inline demo show and brief
 - [Cronhub](https://cronhub.io) - Painless Cron Monitoring Tool
 - [wrkprty](https://wrkprty.com) - Pop-up coworking events for freelancers, remote workers, and professionals looking to get out of the office.
-- [Made with love](https://made-with-love.xyz/) - The Made with Love ❤️ around the world, initiative is a movement to celebrate 🎉, promote 📣 and build a brand 👑.
-It feed Tech news, design inspiration and trends from over 💯 sources including Dribbble, ProductHunt, Behance and Techcrunch. 💝
+- [Made with love](https://made-with-love.xyz/) - The Made with Love around the world, initiative is a movement to celebrate, promote and build a brand.
+It feed Tech news, design inspiration and trends from over 100 sources including Dribbble, ProductHunt, Behance and Techcrunch.
 - [Path to Product](https://www.pathtoproduct.com) - Discover over 1,000 product jobs at startups and tech companies.
 - [V·oogle](http://v-oogle.com/) - Google.com, reVued.
-A joke-project. :)
+A joke-project.
-- [Broker Notes](https://broker-notes.com) - 'Study to become a Real Estate Agent' :house:
+- [Broker Notes](https://broker-notes.com) - 'Study to become a Real Estate Agent'
 - [SyncLounge](https://synclounge.tv) - SyncLounge is a tool to sync Plex content across multiple players in multiple locations.
 - [HCE.it](https://www.hce.it/) - The website of an Italian agency, entirely made with Vue using a Laravel-based headless CMS.
 - [Pages](https://www.pages.xyz/) - Web design inspiration
 - [Scrumpy](https://scrumpy.io/) - A Beautiful Project Management Tool for Agile Teams
 - [Spektrum](https://spektrummedia.com/) - The website of Spektrum Media Agency
 - [SPK](https://www.spk.rocks/) The website of SPK Ecosystem
-- [IDDEF](https://www.iddef.org/) ☪️ The Federation of the Associations that Value Humanity's webpage, CMS, CRM and Donation and all e-commerce pages are designed with Vue.js, Vuex and pure JavaScript 🙏
+- [IDDEF](https://www.iddef.org/) The Federation of the Associations that Value Humanity's webpage, CMS, CRM and Donation and all e-commerce pages are designed with Vue.js, Vuex and pure JavaScript
-- [Configuration File Management](http://www.configapp.com/) - A simple way to manage your configuration files
+- [Configuration File Management](https://www.configapp.com/) - A simple way to manage your configuration files
 - [Roast](https://roastandbrew.coffee/) - an app built to help coffee enthusiasts find their next cup of coffee while learning about Laravel + Vue.js.
 - [YBR](https://yangonbusreport.org) - Centralized YBS Public eComplaint Management System.
 (Full SPA)
 - [Regex Fiddler](https://regexfiddler.com/)